 Another 6,577 abortions followed in 2020 - with a total of 13,243 abortions in the first two years alone.
-The shocking rise in the abortion rate in 2019 reversed almost a decade of decline in the number of abortions undergone by women living in Ireland.
+The shocking rise in the abortion rate reversed almost a decade of decline in the number of abortions undergone by women living in Ireland up to 2019.
 This massive upwards shift was predicted by pro-life activists during the 2018 referendum and strongly denied by abortion campaigners including members of government.
 In fact, then Taoiseach Leo Varadkar promised voters that abortion would be "rare".

-Now that the legislation is under review, it is to be hoped that Minister Donnelly will not adopt the 'all abortion good, all the options bad' mantra which seems to have become the catchphrase of legislators since the constitutional protections afforded to preborn children was removed.
+Now that the legislation is under review, there are concerns that Minister Donnelly will adopt the 'all abortion good, all the options bad' mantra which seems to have become the catchphrase of legislators since constitutional protections afforded to preborn children were removed.

 Unless the review is simply a rubber-stamp for the abortion regime and a platform for abortion campaigners to further expand this already radical law, Donnelly should take care to both set the correct terms of reference for the review, and to ensure critical voices are heard.

 It is essential that the review investigates the often devastating failures of the abortion legislation - including the abortion of a perfectly healthy 15-week baby in 2019 on the basis of a misdiagnosis in Holles Street hospital.
 The parents of the baby boy indicated they felt under pressure to abort their child, and were told not to wait for the result of a second test.

 The recent, shocking revelations from studies published in peer-reviewed journals have confirmed that late-term abortions are happening in Ireland – something voters were promised would not happen.
 This also needs to be examined in the review.

 Factors which might reduce the abortion rate should be obviously be explored.
 The public were promised in the referendum that a three-day waiting period and a requirement to visit a GP before being prescribed the abortion pill would make the regime ‘restrictive’.
 Now campaigners are seeking to have that promise disregarded.